Contact(217) 300-3415 email@example.com

 School of Social Work

-Carol Mauck received her Associate of Arts Degree, majoring in theatre, from Stephens College, Columbia, Missouri.
-She transferred to the University of Illinois, Urbana-Champaign where she received her Bachelor’s degree in Sociology and continued her education at the University as a Master student in the College of Social Work.
-Immediately after graduating, she began her career with the State of Illinois, Department of Children and Family Services, working specifically with foster care placements coupled with training and child protective services.
-After nearly seven years at DCSF, she demonstrated her entrepreneurial skills by establishing a consulting business in Social Work, Activities, and Psychosocial Consulting Services focusing on long term care facilities throughout Illinois.
-As the founder and president of this business, she employed other social workers in providing consulting services to older adults residing in Illinois facilities.
-During this time, she taught continuing education seminars at healthcare conferences and conventions regarding the needs of aging adults and participated on State appointed program committees for older adults in residential care.
-Her passions of caring for older adults culminated in the founding of a successful adult day center where she served as president and owner for seventeen years.
+Immediately after graduating, I began my career with the State of Illinois, Department of Children and Family Services, working specifically with foster care placements coupled with training and child protective services.
+After nearly seven years at DCSF, I demonstrated my entrepreneurial skills by establishing a consulting business in Social Work, Activities, and Psychosocial Consulting Services focusing on long term care facilities throughout Illinois.
+As the founder and president of this business, I employed other social workers in providing consulting services to older adults residing in Illinois facilities.
+During this time, I taught continuing education seminars at healthcare conferences and conventions regarding the needs of aging adults and participated on State appointed program committees for older adults in residential care.
+My passions of caring for older adults culminated in the founding of a successful adult day center where I served as president and owner for seventeen years.

-During this time, she expanded her teaching career to adjunct lecturing at the University of Illinois School of Social Work.
-Recently, she sold her adult day center business and now teaches full-time at the School of Social Work.
+During this time, I expanded my teaching career to adjunct lecturing at the University of Illinois School of Social Work.
+Recently, I sold my adult day center business and now teaches full-time at the School of Social Work.